 Gudauri is Georgia’s biggest and most developed ski resort.
-Traditionally most frequented by Russians, the resort is now growing in popularity among a more international crowd thanks to cheap flight connections with Europe, Israel, and Dubai.
-With 60 km of slopes and an incredible range of off-piste options, Gudauri is diverse enough for a week of skiing.
+Previously most frequented by Russians, the resort is quickly growing in popularity among a more international crowd thanks to cheap flight connections with Europe, Israel, and Dubai.
+With a quickly expanding 75 km of slopes and an incredible range of off-piste options, Gudauri is diverse enough for a week of skiing.

 Who should come?

 The resort is well suited for skiers of all ability levels.
-The few beginner runs are perfect for learning, numerous intermediate and advanced runs are great for tuning the skills, and off-piste skiing is allowed everywhere for the experts.
+A range of beginner runs are perfect for learning, numerous intermediate and advanced runs are great for tuning the skills, and off-piste skiing is allowed everywhere for the experts.

-Due to the range of not-so-steep off-piste options, Gudauri is a wonderful place to try freeriding for your first time.
-Expert runs can only be accessed by the 2 highest lifts, but this is more than enough on a good powder day.
-Advanced skiers with proper avalanche training or a guide will also be impressed with the easy access to great sidecountry runs, though the avalanche danger is often quite high so only those with proper training should attempt skiing out of bounds.
+Due to the mid-mountain selection of not-so-steep off-piste options, Gudauri is a wonderful place for aspiring freeriders.
+Steeper expert runs can be accessed by the 3 highest lifts, which is more than enough for experienced skiers on a good powder day.
+Advanced skiers with proper avalanche training or a guide will also be impressed with the easy access to great backcountry runs.

 New Gudauri is quickly becoming Gudauri’s hub of activity, located at the base of Gudaura Gondola.
-A supermarket, several hotels and rental apartments, numerous restaurants, a few bars, a spa, a snow tubing hill, and plenty of ski rental shops are located in this compact and easily walkable neighborhood.
+A supermarket, several large apartment buildings, numerous restaurants, a few bars, a spa, a snow tubing hill, and plenty of ski rental shops are located in this compact and easily walkable neighborhood.
 Lots of construction is currently underway on everything except for the access road, which is in dire need of resurfacing, but this is the place to be for those who want the easiest access to everything Gudauri has to offer.

 To better find your bearings while reading through this guide, check out this interactive map of Gudauri, but note that the new lifts do not appear on the map yet.
 These maps give a rough idea of the layout of the new lifts (opening Dec 2018).

 From Tbilisi to Gudauri

-Getting from Tbilisi to Gudauri can be done either by taxi, renting a car, marshrutka (a minibus), or hitchhiking.
+Getting from Tbilisi to Gudauri can be done by marshrutka, taxi, renting a car, or hitchhiking.

-Marshrutka: The marshrutka is the only public transport option, costing 7 lari one way.
+Marshrutka: The marshrutka is the only public transport option, costing 7 GEL one way.
 They leave from Didube station in Tbilisi every hour or so, with the last one around 5:00pm.
 It’s possible to stop marshrutkas anywhere along the road provided they have space.

-Taxi: Taxis from Tbilisi to Gudauri are typically around $50 one way and can usually be paid in USD or GEL.
+Taxi: Private taxis from Tbilisi to Gudauri are typically $50-60 one way and often prefer to be paid in USD than GEL.
 Euro Taxi is a local company with English-speaking drivers and competitive prices, started by a traveler who saw the need for English-speaking taxi service in Georgia.
 This is the easiest option when coming from the airport with luggage.
 Shared taxis leave from Didube station when full and usually ask for 50 GEL per person but can sometimes be bargained as low as 20 GEL.

 Car rental: Renting a car is also an option at the airport, with rates starting around $30-40/day.
-The road is open all winter except during heavy snowfall, but it isn’t well maintained, so a car with high clearance is best after a big snowstorm.
+The road is open all winter except during heavy snowfall, but it isn’t well maintained, so a car with high clearance is best if snow is in the forecast.
 Snow chains are rarely necessary and never required.

 Getting around Gudauri

 Getting around Gudauri is very easy by taxi.
-From Lower Gudauri to Upper or New Gudauri, a taxi should cost 10 lari.
-Taxi drivers will often ask foreigners for 20 GEL, and more if you are staying in Marco Polo Hotel, so it is up to you whether to argue the price down or give the guy something extra (keep in mind they have very little work during the rest of the year and many support families on taxi driver wages).
-Drivers rarely speak any English.
+From Lower Gudauri to Upper or New Gudauri, a taxi should cost 15 GEL.
+Taxi drivers will often ask foreigners for 20 GEL, and more if you are staying in Marco Polo Hotel, so it is up to you whether to argue the price down or give the guy something extra.
+Drivers rarely speak English.

 Weather & when to visit